proofrock/fileway/README.md

 ```bash
 docker run --rm -p 8080:8080 -e FILEWAY_SECRET_HASHES='$2a$10$I.NhoT1acD9XkXmXn1IMSOp0qhZDd63iSw1RfHZP7nzyg/ItX5eVa' ghcr.io/proofrock/fileway:latest
 ```

+> ❗ Please note the single quotes around the secret.
+It contains some `$`, so if you use a double quote, bash will treat them as env vars.

 Then open [http://localhost:8080](http://localhost:8080) to access the web page.
 Put `mysecret` as the secret, and choose a file.
 Press the Upload button.